Nípa mi

-Over the years I have fervently attempted (albeit with varying degrees of success) to learn French, Spanish, Mandarin and Japanese.
-This infatuation with foreign phonetics was the reason why, after four years of finding ever more creative ways to teach people English in Spain, China and the UK, I decided to pursue an MA in Linguistics at SOAS University of London.
+Over the years, I have attempted (albeit with varying degrees of success) to learn French, Spanish, Mandarin, Japanese, and Arabic.
+This infatuation with foreign phonetics was the reason why, after a few years of finding ever more creative ways to teach people English in Spain, China, and the UK, I decided to pursue an MA in Linguistics at SOAS University of London.

 While at SOAS, amidst debates on decolonisation and diversity, my attention shifted towards heritage language education, with a fixation on Yorùbá because well…I’m Yorùbá.
-This new focus was the foundation of my dissertation and featured prominently in a podcast episode I produced with the university's radio stations and SOAS's World Languages Institute.
+This renewed focus was the foundation of my dissertation and featured prominently in a podcast episode I produced with the university’s radio stations and SOAS’s World Languages Institute.
+I wrote my dissertation on language shift among a Yorùbá population in the UK through the lens of Family Language Policy.
+As a Yorùbá heritage speaker myself, I am always looking to connect with those interested in maintaining our language in the diaspora.

 “Why don’t we speak our mother’s tongue?
 Yoruba language loss, reclamation, & revitalization in the diaspora”